Timothy C. Hain, MD• Page last modified: August 31, 2019

 |Vertical saccades (blue) are accompanied by horizontal displacements (red trace)||A technical error is not the cause as there are no vertical movements for horizontal saccades.|

 Patients who are hemianopic due to an occipital territory stroke cannot see targets in their blind hemifield but while their verbal detection reports were at chance level, they still can make inaccurate and longer latency saccades into their blind fields.
 This is called "action-blindsight".
 (Fayel et al, 2014).
-This is could be contrary to what one would expect from a bedside exam.
+This could be contrary to what one would expect from a bedside exam.

 The term "pulsion" is applied to vertical saccades that are pulled to the right or left, requiring a horizontal corrective saccade to fixate the target.
 Both upwards and downwards saccades are pulled in the same horizontal direction.
 Pulsion towards the side of lesion, or "ipsipulsion", occurs after infarcts in the distribution of the posterior inferior cerebellar artery (Meyer et al, 1980).
 Pulsion away from the side of lesion, or "contrapulsion", may occur after infarcts in the distribution of the superior cerebellar artery (Ranalli and Sharpe, 1986).
 Most clinical laboratories do not attempt to record pulsion, although current equipment is capable of resolving pulsion.